MohidulCreative/whassup-app/README.md

-# Real-time exprees chat application
+# Real-time express chat application

 This is a real-time chat application build in exprees and socket.io library.
 It's a very basic app you can send message real-time to others who are in the application.